desmos-labs/desmos/x/posts/spec/02-concepts.md

 An attachment id is the unique identifier within a specific post.
 This is automatically created when handling a `MsgCreatePost` or `MsgAddPostAttachment`.
 With the subspace id and post id, it can be used to uniquely identify an attachment within Desmos.

 ### Content
 The content of the attachment.
-It can be either:
-- A media content (pictures, clips, videos, GIFs);
-- A poll.
+It can be either a media content (e.g. a picture, a video, a GIF, etc), or a poll.

 ## Media
 The Media structure represent a media content of any kind from pictures, to clips, videos, GIFs, etc... attached to